vlocityinc/newport-design-system/docs/build-deploy.md

 ## 3.Setting the default Newport for your org
 ### 3.1 By Static Resource name

-New from 236 - you can now set just the static resource name in Custom Settings.

 Go to Settings in your org and query for Custom Settings.
 Look for "UISetting", click "Manage" and add a new entry with the following values:
 - `Name` - `newportStaticResource`
 - `Key` - `NULL`